danalite/pygb/docs/roadmap.rst

 - Make it easier to work on systems with multiple monitors.
 - GetKeyState() type of function
 - Ability to set global hotkey on all platforms so that there can be an easy "kill switch" for GUI automation programs.
-- Optional nonblocking pyautogui calls.
+- Optional nonblocking pygb calls.
 - "strict" mode for keyboard - passing an invalid keyboard key causes an exception instead of silently skipping it.
 - rename keyboardMapping to KEYBOARD_MAPPING
-- Ability to convert png and other image files into a string that can be copy/pasted directly in the source code, so that they don't have to be shared separately with people's pyautogui scripts.
+- Ability to convert png and other image files into a string that can be copy/pasted directly in the source code, so that they don't have to be shared separately with people's pygb scripts.
-- Test to make sure pyautogui works in Windows/mac/linux VMs.
+- Test to make sure pygb works in Windows/mac/linux VMs.
 - A way to compare two images and highlight differences between them (good for pointing out when a UI changes, etc.)

 Window handling features:
- - pyautogui.getWindows()      # returns a dict of window titles mapped to window IDs
+ - pygb.getWindows()      # returns a dict of window titles mapped to window IDs
- - pyautogui.getWindow(str_title_or_int_id)   # returns a "Win" object
+ - pygb.getWindow(str_title_or_int_id)   # returns a "Win" object
  - win.move(x, y)
  - win.resize(width, height)
  - win.maximize()